 Do you remember the first time your parents took you on a road trip?
 It was probably a long, exhausting drive with kids in the backseat and nowhere to stop until you reached your destination.
 Road trips are great memories we all cherish, but they can also be stressful and expensive if you’re unprepared.

 There’s nothing better than being out on the open road with your favorite people and listening to some good music.
-In reality, plenty of other factors are at play when planning a summer road trip: weather conditions, vehicle maintenance and repairs, gas mileage consumption rates, and more.
+In reality, many other factors are at play when planning a summer road trip: weather conditions, vehicle maintenance and repairs, gas mileage consumption rates, installing essential items such as car floor mats and liners, and more.

 If you’re traveling this summer, good car maintenance is essential.
 Your trip can be ruined if your car breaks down and you end up stranded on the side of the road with no way to fix it.